nmxmxh/master-ovasabi/docs/communication_standards.md

 ## 9. Integration with `graceful`

-- All orchestration, error handling, and state transitions in `graceful` must use canonical event types and key patterns.
+- All event emission, error handling, and state transitions use the handler, which emits canonical envelopes and logs all actions.
-- Graceful workflows should emit and listen for events using the `{service}:{action}:v{version}:{state}` format.
+- Legacy event emission methods are removed; only `EmitEventEnvelopeWithLogging` is used.
+- Handler is injected into all services and orchestrates all event flows.

 ---